-Let’s dive in…
+Let’s dive in!

-Or not.
-Before we delve into the qualities of the various oils, be aware that wood oil is not always the right product for your wood.
-Exterior wood that needs protection from mould, fungus and mildew will fare better with the application of polyurethane varnish.
+Firstly, you must be aware that wood oil is not always the right product for your wood.
+Exterior wood that needs protection from mould, fungus and mildew may fare better with the application of a protective treatment, preserver or even a varnish.
 Varnish can also be applied onto previously painted, stained or varnished surfaces (after a little sanding).

-The process of applying oil is sometimes considered more laborious and time consuming than coating with varnish.
+The process of applying oil is sometimes considered more laborious and time consuming than coating with a varnish or protective treatment.
+Note varnish can often be applied over certain wood oils for extra protection.
 Back to oil, let’s start with historical linseed oil.
 Why?
 Because it’s probably the most interesting and is actually a component of many other wood oils.

 Linseed Oil – traditional and fascinating!

 Linseed oil is extracted from the ripened and dried seeds of the ‘flax plant’ and has been used for centuries.
 Nowadays you are more likely to find it blended with other ingredients (solvents, resins, other oils).
 It is used on its own however, and this is when you’ll see it referred to as ‘raw linseed oil’.
 Linseed oil has good water resistant and preservation qualities.

 Often referred to as a drying oil (it hardens when exposed to air) raw linseed is actually very slow drying.

 Cricket bats and linseed oil?

 Because it soaks into the wood so well, the natural surface of the wood is retained.
 Some say this also helps gives the bat better surface friction.
 So, the image of a chap lovingly oiling his bat, waiting a day for it to dry and then repeating, isn’t just a nostalgic myth!

-Raw vs boiled linseed oil
+Raw linseed oil vs boiled linseed oil

 Raw linseed oil is linseed oil in its natural state, unblended with other ingredients such as driers or thinners.
 It is used where a quick drying time is not needed, traditionally used on cricket bats, some musical instruments and chopping blocks etc.

 Raw linseed oil is primarily used in the production of boiled linseed oil.
 Boiled linseed is not boiled (despite its name) but raw linseed oil which has been blended with driers (solvents) which increase its drying time.
 Boiled linseed oil is used for oiling most types of bare wood with the exception of oak and also for some other porous substrates detailed below.

 Uses of linseed oil

+As the cricket bat story demonstrates, used on wood it has good water resistant properties and does not shrink when hardened.
 If you want to show the natural grain and beauty of your wood, linseed oil allows for this while simultaneously protecting and nourishing it.

 Like linseed oil, Danish oil penetrates into the wood to nourish and protect it.
 Its contents vary depending on the manufacturer.
 Here in the UK however, it is usually based on tung oil or linseed oil mixed with other ingredients such as resins and other oils.

 As its name suggests, it is used a lot in Scandinavian style furnishings, doors, panelling and wood turning.
 Reasonably good at resisting stains, you’ll also see it used on natural wood worktops, chopping blocks, banisters, spindles etc. In fact, the image at the top of this post is an oak staircase treated with Danish Oil.

 Teak oil, like the Danish oil, is made from a combination of different ingredients, usually containing linseed oil, varnish and white spirit.
 None of its ingredients come from the teak tree and it can be used on woods other than teak (but mainly hardwoods with similarities to teak).

 Decking oil often has a stain included so you can choose the right shade for your outside space.
 The decking oil we supply, oils, protects and stains as an all in one treatment, with built in UV protection.
 Generally decking oil gives a translucent finish.